Martin-Lorentzon/clean-blender-addon-template/README.md

 * Includes a bat file for simple packaging

 > [!TIP]
-> Add the Reload Scripts operator to your Quick Favorites Menu inside Blender
+> Add the Reload Scripts operator to your Quick Favorites Menu inside of Blender

 ## How to use the template for your personal add-on
 1. At the top right corner of the repository page, click Use this template